Isaacwrite/Isaacwrite/README.md

 - 👋 Hi, I’m @Isaacwrite
-- 👀 I’m interested in video editing and creation
+- 👀 I’m interested in video editing/creation and full-stack development
-- 🌱 I’m currently learning video creation
+- 🌱 I’m currently learning full-stack development
 - 💞️ I’m looking to collaborate on any project related to that
 - 📫 How to reach me 08147050299